jackytsheng/git-learning-/_posts/2020/11/02/2020-11-02-hosting-bedrock-minecraft-server-on-AWS-lightsail.markdown

 `$ LD_LIBRARY_PATH=. ./bedrock_server`

-and then detach while server is starting, enter  `CTRL A + CTRL D`
+and then detach while server is starting, enter  `CTRL A + CTRL D` Note that you must have another window before you can detach from it.

 Or alternatively, as mentioned in the tutorial: